mykhani/RoboND-Kinematics-Project/README.md

                [  0,   0,   0, 1]])
 # where r11, r12 etc are the elements of R0_G Rotation matrix and x, y, and z are gripper pose locations.
 ```
+#### 3. Inverse kinematics
+The problem of finding the joint angles can be simplified by breaking down the desired gripper pose in 2 steps:
+1. The location of wrist center is determined from gripper pose.
+The wrist center position is used to rotate joints 1, 2 and 3.
+2. Once the desired wrist center location is achieved, orientation is adjusted to match the desired gripper orientation.
+Orientation thus is controlled by joints 4, 5 and 6, with joint 5 acting as the wrist center.
+##### Determining the location of wrist center and angles for joints 1, 2 and 3
+###### Calculating theta2 and theta3
+![alt text][image6]
+##### Determining the required rotation for joints 4, 5 and 6